-- The Health Care Self-Governance Tribal Organization must qualify as a participant under the Indian Self-Determination Act (P.L.
-93-638, as amended) by: (A) completing, to the satisfaction of the Navaio Nation Council, a planning phase as - (A) completing, to the satisfaction of the Navajo Nation Council, a planning phase as described under the Act and which includes: - (1) legal and budgetary research; and - (2) internal tribal government planning and organizational preparation relating to the administration of health care programs. - (B) requesting participation in Title V, Self-Governance, by resolution by the governing body of the Navajo Nation; and - (C) demonstrating financial stability and financial management capability for the 3 fiscal years immediately preceding the application for Title V, Self-Governance. - 2.
-The Health Care Self-Governance Tribal Organization shall maintain its eligibility for third party payments under the Centers for Medicare and Medicaid Services (CMS). - 3.
+The Health Care Self-Governance Tribal Organization must gualify as a participant under the Indian Self-Determination Act (P.L.
+93-638, as amended) by:

+(A) completing, to the satisfaction of the Navajo Nation Council, a planning phase as described under the Act and which includes:

+(1) legal and budgetary research; and (2) internal tribal government planning and organizational preparation relating to the administration of health care programs.
+(B) requesting participation in Title V, Self-Governance, by resolution by the governing body of the Navaio Nation; and (C) demonstrating financial stability and financial management capability for the 3 fiscal years immediately preceding the application for Title V, Self-Governance.

+- 2. The Health Care Self-Governance Tribal Organization shall maintain its eligibility for third party payments under the Centers for Medicare and Medicaid Services (CMS). - 3.
 The Health Care Self-Governance Tribal Organization shall maintain continued accreditation by a nationally recognized accreditation program. - 4.
-The Health Care Self-Governance Tribal Organization shall operate and administer their Self-Governance Compact programs under the oversight of the Health and Social Services Committee and pursuant to the authority of the Navajo Nation.
+The Health Care Self-Governance Tribal Organization shall operate and administer their Self- Governance Compact programs under the oversight of the Health and Social Services Committee and pursuant to the authority of the Navalo Nation.
 The Health Care Self-Governance Tribal Organization shall appear before and report to the Health and Social Services Committee and the Navajo Nation Council when requested to do so.

-- 5. The Health Care Self-Governance Tribal Organization shall maintain compliance with all monitoring and reporting requirements duly established by the Health and Social Services Committee-, including: - (A) The Health Care Self-Governance Tribal Organization shall submit copies of all final Federal Single Audit Act audit reports, including Audited Financial Statements, and final audit-survey reports issued by its nationally recognized accreditation organization(s) and all associated corrective action plans to the Health and Social Services Committee with copies to the Navajo Nation Division of Health. - (B) The Health Care Self-Governance Tribal Organization shall provide copies of the Self Governance Compact and all Annual Funding Agreements to the Navajo Nation Division of Health. - (C) The Health Care Self-Governance Tribal Organization shall provide copies of its
+5. The Health Care Self-Governance Tribal Organization shall maintain compliance with all monitoring and reporting requirements duly established by the Health and Social Services Committee-, including:

+(A) The Health Care Self-Governance Tribal Organization shall submit copies of all final Federal Single Audit Act audit reports, including Audited Financial Statements, and final audit-survey reports issued by its nationally recognized accreditation organization(s) and all associated corrective action plans to the Health and Social Services Committee with copies to the Navajo Nation Division of Health.

+(B) The Health Care Self-Governance Tribal Organization shall provide copies of the Self Governance Compact and all Annual Funding Agreements to the Navajo Nation Division of Health.